Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the GeForce GTX 960M is a better choice, though not by far. (explain)
+If using a high screen resolution is important to you, then the GeForce GTX 960M is superior to the Radeon R7 250X, not by a very large margin though. (explain)

 GeForce GTX 960M 17536 Mpixels/sec